-- EY study finds that 83% of single family offices (SFOs) believe it’s important to measure nonfinancial performance, yet only 30% actually do so
+- EY study finds that while 83% of single family offices (SFOs) respondents believe it’s important to measure nonfinancial performance, only 30% currently do so

-- 74% have been hit by a cyber breach and 72% lack a plan to manage them
+- 74% of respondents have been hit by cyber breaches and 72% currently lack a plan to manage them

 - 72% of respondents are worried about the tax consequences of remote working

-Family offices – organizations that support the purpose, legacy and ambitions of the world’s most prominent families – need to accelerate their efforts to adapt and transform their strategy and operations to address a series of disruptions brought on by rapid global economic, social, regulatory, geopolitical and technological change, according to the new EY Single Family Office Study.
+Family offices – organizations that support the purpose, legacy and ambitions of the world’s most prominent families – need to adapt and transform their strategy and operations to address a series of disruptions brought on by rapid global economic, social, regulatory, geopolitical and technological change, according to the new EY Single Family Office Study.

-The study examines the views of more than 250 SFOs in 12 countries around the world.
-It also explores the challenges and opportunities SFOs are prioritizing in response to unprecedented changes related to issues including wealth and regulation; digital transformation; risk and reputation; and strategy and governance.
+The study examines the views of more than 250 SFOs in 12 countries around the world, including more than 50 from Asia-Pacific.
+It also explores the challenges and opportunities SFOs are facing as a result of unprecedented changes related to issues including wealth and regulation, digital transformation, risk and reputation, and strategy and governance.

 Bringing value and purpose beyond traditional performance indicators

-The study also highlights that expanding beyond traditional financial measures brings benefits.
-Fifty-eight percent of SFO respondents who monitor nonfinancial metrics to a significant extent also perform above their expectations – a much higher proportion than those who don’t measure nonfinancial metrics.
+The study observes that 58% of SFO respondents who monitor nonfinancial metrics to a significant extent also perform above their expectations, a higher proportion than those who don’t measure nonfinancial metrics.

-Overall, SFO respondents are taking action to pursue more diverse strategies and robust governance frameworks to help ensure their ambitions are being met.
-In the area of social responsibility, 44% of SFO respondents say they now actively exclude investments that clash with their ethics and values; and the same number of respondents plan to make social or environmental investments over the next 12 months.
+SFO respondents are taking action to pursue more diverse strategies and robust governance frameworks to help ensure their ambitions are being met.
+One area of focus is social responsibility, with 44% of SFO respondents now actively excluding investments that clash with their ethics and values, and the same percentage say they plan to make social or environmental investments over the next 12 months.

 SFOs are ready to transform despite regulatory concerns

-The study shows that SFOs are concerned about a number of current regulatory issues.
-Fifty-three percent of respondents are worried about increasing requirements for global transparency and information exchange, while 48% say that the increasing complexity of cross-border tax compliance weighs on them, and 46% note concerns around increased regulatory uncertainty in the wake of the COVID-19 pandemic.
-In particular, with many family members traveling regularly across borders, 72% of SFO respondents highlight concerns around the potential tax implications of remote working.
+The study reveals that SFOs are concerned about several current regulatory issues.
+Fifty-three percent of respondents are worried about increasing requirements for global transparency and information exchange, the increasing complexity of cross-border tax compliance (48%), and concerns around increased regulatory uncertainty in the wake of the COVID-19 pandemic (46%).
+With many family members traveling regularly across borders, 72% of SFO respondents highlight concerns around the potential tax implications of remote working.

-With jurisdictions around the world increasingly using tax policy and transparency initiatives to tackle broader economic and social policy issues, the study examines the extent to which SFOs are ready to transform.
-It reveals that 64% of respondents are not confident that their tax operations are high performing, with respondents pointing to issues with processes, people, technology, cost management and risk monitoring.
+The study reveals that almost two-thirds of respondents are not confident that their tax operations are high performing, with respondents pointing to areas around processes, people, technology, cost management and risk monitoring.

 Urgency to improve cybersecurity and incident planning

-Examining SFOs’ approach to digitalization and security, the study reveals that 74% of respondents have experienced a cyber breach in recent years, yet 72% do not have a cyber incident plan and 61% do not have processes in place to detect IT breaches, leaving them exposed to future attacks.
-Looking ahead, 81% of respondents do plan to take action, indicating that they will invest in three or more digital technologies over the next two years.
+Examining SFOs’ approach to digitalization and security, the study reveals that almost three quarters of respondents have experienced a cyber breach in recent years.
+Currently, 72% do not have a cyber incident plan and 61% do not have processes in place to detect IT breaches, which may leave them exposed to future attacks.
+Looking ahead, 81% plan to take action, indicating that they will invest in three or more digital technologies over the next two years.

-Questioned about broader risk management, only 49% of SFO respondents say they are confident that they have the processes in place required to identify risks on the horizon, while 31% acknowledge that decisions about risks facing their organizations are not taken at the highest levels.
+Another area covered in the survey is broader risk management.
+Currently, 49% of SFO respondents are confident that they have the processes in place required to identify risks on the horizon, while 31% acknowledge that decisions about risks facing their organizations are not taken at the highest levels.